celestiaorg/docs/docs/nodes/itn-upgrade-node-light-full.md

-# Upgrade and Restart Your Light or Full Storage Node
+# Upgrade and restart your light or full storage node

 ## Description